What is Subaru University (Subaru-U)?

 What does Subaru-U provide to the students?

-Subaru provides access to the Subaru Learning Management System (LMS) for instructors and students of accredited NATEF programs.
+Subaru provides access to the Subaru Learning Management System (LMS) for instructors and students of accredited ASE Education Foundation programs.
 This allows all of the students to participate in Subaru’s Web-Based Training (WBT) and take our Level 2 test out for technicians at the completion of their program.
 Students that do get sponsored at a Subaru retailer are also eligible for training at any one of our 12 Area Training Centers nationwide.
 Other benefits of the program will be announced as they become available.

 What if I don’t get sponsorship at a Subaru retailer?